PProvost/ESP32_RCCar_Lights_Controller/readme.md

 ESP32 module/board will work, as long as it has enough GPIO pins.
 For mine, I used the ESP32-Pico-Kit board.

+IMPORTANT: This project was created with Platformio.
+If you are using another development tool, you may need to move some files around, author a makefile, etc.

 ## Architecture

 Two independent FreeRTOS Tasks

-- First task - Monitors the incoming PWM feed, writes to shared global state
+- Main code (setup & loop) - Monitors the incoming PWM feed, writes to shared global state
-- Second task - Update light groups
+- Second task - Update light groups based on shared global state

 ## Controls & Inputs